Microbiology Test Method Guides

 Please choose a test method guide either by organism or generic test type:

-Clostridium difficile is the commonest identifiable cause of antibiotic associated diarrhea (AAD), this review looks at rapid detection and identification methods for C. difficile.
+Clostridioides difficile (previously called Clostridium difficle) is the commonest identifiable cause of antibiotic associated diarrhea (AAD), this review looks at rapid detection and identification methods for C. diff.

 Review of how to detect Cryptosporidium and Giardia in water.
 Very large sample volumes and effective concentration procedures are needed to detect the very low numbers of protozoan cysts likely to be present.